How do we find the best dark skies? How do we plan for night photos with Milky Ways? I’ll discuss some sites that will help you in this quest.

-I wanted a photo of the otherworldly Delicate Arch, but I wanted to look up at it while facing more or less south.
+I wanted a photo of the otherworldly Delicate Arch looking up while facing more or less south.
 The screenshot above shows you the valuable visual information that one can gain from zooming in using its satellite view.

 Social media sites

 I often will check social media or photography sites such as Flickr, 500px, Instagram and Facebook.
 I particularly find Flickr and Facebook useful because they encourage a lot of interaction through their groups.
 I can often contact the people who created the photographs.
 I’ve even met up with some of the photographers, making new friends and having a local “tour guides” of sorts.
 Fantastic!

 Groups on Flickr or Facebook can be surprisingly specific, and sometimes, scrolling through that area can yield valuable and current information about accessibility and provide more photos.
 I often join these groups to participate in the discussion.